liri-uzh/lcpcli/README.md

 git clone --recurse-submodules git@gitlab.uzh.ch:LiRI/projects/lcpcli.git
 ```

-Make sure you have python 3.11 and pip install in your local environment, then run:
+Make sure you have python 3.11 and pip installed in your local environment, then run:

 ```bash
 ./install.sh